nicholasmeade/Connected-App/class-retrospective.md

 Let’s take a few minutes as a class and capture as many insights possible in the categories below.
 One of the instructional team will go through each category and capture as many thoughts as possible.
 We ask that you come off mute and speak your thoughts out loud for everyone to hear.

-## Lessons Learned
+## Lessons Learned / Accomplishments

-What lessons did you learn during this project and how will you apply them towards the next project?
+What lessons did you learn during this project?
+What really wowed us when we learned them?

 ## Problem Areas

 What areas of the project did you struggle with most?

 ## Future Directions

-What plans do you have in the future for this project?
-Are there any PostMVP's that you are looking to implement and what are they?

-## Accomplishments

-What do you feel most accomplished about?
+Based on lessons learned, and your problem areas, how will you adjust your learning/studying/project planning going into the next unit?